 The skills matrix is evolving faster than ever before.
 Technologies that were niche or even obscure a decade ago, such as data science, machine learning, and augmented reality, are now at the center of business strategy.
 Organizations that want to remain competitive must ensure their employees are equipped with the right skills and prepared for constant change.

 Upskilling plays a critical role in this journey.
 Not only does it increase productivity and efficiency, but it also helps retain talent in a cost-effective way.
-Studies suggest training existing employees is significantly more efficient than hiring new ones.
+Studies suggest that training existing employees is significantly more efficient than hiring new ones.
 In fact, many employees prefer learning opportunities at work, as they contribute to career growth and long-term engagement.

-Step 1: Understand Why Upskilling Is Important
+Step 1: Understand Why Upskilling is Important

 Upskilling not only helps organizations maintain a competitive edge but also supports employee employability and career satisfaction.
 Employees are more likely to remain loyal when they see opportunities to grow within the company.